 Greenhouse gas emissions: These are currently only collected on the basis of the location-based method.
 The calculation is based on the standards of the Greenhouse Gas Protocol.
-The CO2eq conversion factors for natural gas, liquefied petroleum gas, heating oil and fuels (diesel and petrol) come from the database of the Austrian Federal Environment Agency and are applied universally for all countries considered.
+The CO{2eq} conversion factors for natural gas, liquefied petroleum gas, heating oil and fuels (diesel and petrol) come from the database of the Austrian Federal Environment Agency and are applied universally for all countries considered.
 Sources from the International Energy Agency, the German Federal Environmental Agency and the Austrian electricity labelling report were also used for the location-specific emission factors for purchased electricity.
-For the countries India, China and Malaysia, however, only factors for the pure CO2 emissions (not the CO2 equivalents) could be investigated.
-Therefore, uniformly pure CO2 emission factors were used for purchased electricity.
-Due to the lack of a data basis for a location-specific analysis, international emission factors were used for purchased steam, district heating and district cooling.
+For the countries India, China and Malaysia, however, only factors for the pure CO_2 emission factors for a data basis for a location-specific analysis, international emission factors were used for purchased electricity.
+Due to the lack of a data basis for a location-specific ranalysis, international emission factors were used for purchased steam, district heating and district cooling.
 Furthermore, emission factors are derived from the GEMIS database (Global Emissions Model of Integrated Systems, Version 4.9) and the IPCC (Intergovernmental Panel on Climate Change).
 Scope 3 is currently not recognised Group-wide.
 Scope 3 covers emissions that result indirectly from the company's business activity such as the transport of products or raw materials or business travels.